By now you know a lot…

 Generally, on mechanical sewing machines, you select the stitch type by turning a dial to the desired stitch you want to sew.

 And on electronic or computerized sewing machines, there will be an LCD screen and you will either press a button or even type in a stitch number to select the desired stitch type.

 In the image above of my Janome DC2014, once I’ve selected the stitch type mode, I can use the plus and minus buttons to select the desired stitch type.

 Stitch width is a key factor with zigzag and decorative stitches.

-It is the horizontal space (right to left) that a stitch takes up between needle entries in your fabric.
+It is simply the horizontal space (left to right) that a stitch takes up between needle entries in your fabric.

 When you sew zigzag or decorative stitches, your machine uses both stitch length and stitch width to make magic!